top of page

 What about quicker methods?

 On country roads, where road closures or restrictions are difficult, spray injection techniques may be a good solution.
-A high-pressure blower blasts out loose material, a bitumen emulsion is then applied to seal cracks and then the asphalt is sprayed into the hole at pressure, compacting itself as it goes.
+A high-pressure blower blasts out loose material, a bitumen emulsion is applied to seal cracks, and then the asphalt is sprayed into the hole at pressure, compacting itself in the process.

-Mastic asphalts can be a quick pothole fix.
-These consist of bitumen, often modified with a polymer to make them more flexible, fillers and sometimes fine aggregate.
+Mastic asphalts can be used as a quick pothole fix.
+These consist of bitumen, often modified with a polymer to make them more flexible.
+They can also be modified with fillers and fine aggregate.
 Versions which use waste tyre rubber as a form of modifier are also under trial.

-Although there will be some bonding between the existing material around a pothole and the new, flowable or sprayable asphalt, there is still the risk of weak points at joints.
-If the material around the edge of the pothole is not cut out and carted away, there could be weak material which again will fail and form into potholes over time.
+Although there will be some bonding between the existing material around a pothole and the new flowable or sprayable asphalt, there is still the risk of weak points at joints.
+If the material around the edge of the pothole is not cut out and removed, there could be weak material which again will fail and form new potholes over time.

 What about all-in-one machines?

-These deploy the same principal as traditional pothole repair methods with a Swiss-army-knife approach which puts all the tools required in one piece of plant, usually an excavator, which has been adapted for the task.
-It has many of the downsides of the traditional method, creating waste material that must be carted away and with the same risk of weaknesses at joints.
+This method applies the same principle as traditional pothole repair methods but uses a Swiss-army-knife approach which puts all the tools required in one piece of plant.
+This is usually an excavator which has been specially adapted for the task.
+It has many of the same downsides as the traditional method, for instance, needing waste material to be cut out and removed and running the risk of weaknesses at joints.

-There are health benefits since using attachments on a mechanical arm, rather than held by a human, removes the risk of hand arm vibration syndrome (HAVS) and they can be very quick at preparing the pothole for filling.
+There are health benefits since using attachments on a mechanical arm, rather than being held by a human, removes the risk of hand-arm vibration syndrome (HAVS).
+They can also be very quick at preparing the pothole for filling.

 However, the carbon benefits are questionable, given this process doesn’t actually fill the holes.
-A whole new vehicle is required to transport the asphalt and potentially additional team members to fill the prepared holes.
-If the excavator has to travel some distance to site, it may also need an additional vehicle such as a low loader to transport it.
-And there are still the same risks of failure and waste material to be accounted for.
+A whole new vehicle is required to transport the asphalt and potentially additional pothole repair contractors will be needed to fill the prepared holes.
+If the excavator has to travel some distance to the site, it may also need an additional vehicle such as a low loader to transport it.
+On top of that, there are still the same risks of failure and waste material to be accounted for.

 What is different about thermal techniques?

-The big idea behind thermal techniques is that they heat up the road so that you are basically making the existing bitumen in a road sticky and flowable, so that when new, hot material is added everything blends together and there is no joint or weak point.
+The main principle behind thermal techniques is heating up the road in order to make the existing bitumen sticky and flowable so that when new, hot road repair material is added, everything blends together and there is no joint or weak point.

-Some systems simply use a flame, others use heaters that are positioned over a pothole or defect.
-Thermal Road Repairs went a step further to develop a patented system that monitors the temperature to which the road is heated and then automatically switches off.
-This is to avoid overheating which can lead to oxidisation of the bitumen which increases the risk of cracking.
+Some systems simply use a flame, while others use heaters that are positioned over a pothole or defect.
+The team of road repair specialists here at Thermal Road Repairs went a step further to develop a patented system that monitors the temperature to which the road is heated and then automatically switches off.
+This equipment is designed to avoid overheating, which can lead to oxidisation of the bitumen and increase the risk of cracking.

-Because there is no need to cut a straight edge for the pothole repair, there is no waste material to be carted away and less new material is needed, lowering the use of resources and the carbon footprint.
-Thermal Road Repair also uses solar energy to top up its heaters and bio fuel, further lowering the carbon footprint of any repair.
-Again, no HAVS risk here and no noise pollution either.
+Because there is no need to cut a straight edge for the pothole repair, there is no waste material to be taken away and less new material is needed, lowering the use of resources and the carbon footprint of the road repair process.
+At Thermal Road Repair, we use solar energy and biofuel to top up our heaters, further reducing the carbon footprint of any pothole repair.
+Again, this method carried no HAVS risk and no noise pollution either.

 What about carbon?